pac9/pac9.github.io/README.md

 We were given one week to build this project with a presentation provided to the class at the end of the week.
 This project was undertaken in Week 9 of the course.

-I created two games through utilising an abstract class for the fruit machine and utilising enums for the content of the wheels.
+I created two games through utilising an abstract class for the fruit machine and utilising enums for the content of the reels.
 A runner file was used to pull together the code and run the game.

 During the making of the project I demonstrated that:
 - test driven development was being undertaken